leaf-kernel/seif/README.md

-# seif
+# SEIF
-Simple Embeded Image Format.
+SEIF stands for "Simple Embeded Image Format".
+And its a simple image format aimed to be used in embeded devices.

+## Specification
+todo.